|

 chafing and blisters, wear socks with your shoes

-and put talcum powder in both your socks and your
+and put baby powder in both your socks and your shoes.

-shoes.
-It will absorb moisture and its anti-caking
+It will absorb moisture and its anti-caking agent

-agent assures that it will remain a powder all day.
+assures that it will remain a powder all day.
+This

-This will allow your feet almost frictionless movement
+will keep your feet dry while allowing almost

 |